IMPORTANT: COVID-19 RISK ASSESSMENT AND POLICY UPDATES

 - All staff and children are told to:

-- Children wash their hands immediately after entering their classroom, before and after using school equipment (such as PE equipment or school bicycles and scooters), after using the toilet, before and after lunch and when re-entering their classroom.
+- Children wash their hands immediately after entering their classroom, before and after using school equipment (such as PE equipment or school bicycles and scooters), after using the toilet, before and after lunch, when re-entering their classroom and when moving to a different room such as the Art room.
 Handwashing is supervised by staff.

 - Staff follow the same rigorous handwashing requirements.